Bayview (NSW)

 An assessment of population growth drivers in Bayview reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections are used, as released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national statistical areas, with Bayview expected to increase by 364 persons to 2041, reflecting a total increase of 9.0% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, future population trends suggest an increase just below the median of national statistical areas.
+By 2041, Bayview's population is projected to rise by approximately 343 persons, representing a total increase of around 9.1% over the 16-year period.

 Frequently Asked Questions - Population